Cray-HPE/uan-product-stream/docs/portal/developer-portal/advanced/SLES_Image.md

 ### Unable to log in to the node.

 1. The node is not up.
-Connect to the console and determine why the node has not booted starting with the troubleshooting tips.
+Connect to the console and determine why the node has not booted, starting with the troubleshooting tips.

     ```bash
     ncn-m001:# ssh app01
     ssh: connect to host uan01 port 22: No route to host
     ```

 1. Unable to log in to the node with a password.
+No root password is defined in the image by default, one must be added via CFS or by modifying the squashfs filesystem.

     ```bash
     ncn-m001:# ssh app01